 Early success with the treatment of Frozen Shoulder Syndrome, as well as discovering typically more rapid resolution and generally better outcomes through the addition of utilizing the OTZ treatment method in her practice, Dr. McCord felt compelled to seek to become a part of the OTZ team of instructors.
 Dr. McCord looks forward to giving back to the chiropractic profession by assisting other doctors to master the OTZ technique for the benefit of their patients as well as the chiropractic profession as a whole.

-At her clinic in Scarborough, Dr. McCord is currently involved in a collaborative research project with the University of Ontario, Institute of Technology entitled “The effects of OTZ Technique on neural function, health and well-being”.
+At her clinic, Dr. McCord is currently involved in a collaborative research project with the University of Ontario, Institute of Technology entitled “The effects of OTZ Technique on neural function, health and well-being”.
 The goal of this study is to determine whether this upper neck problem affects brain processes as well as over health and well-being.
 The preliminary results of this study will be presented at the World Federation of Chiropractic Consortium in Berlin in March, 2019.

-© 2019 Total Body Chiropractic Clinic
+© 2023 Total Body Chiropractic Therapy Clinic